Google Pixel 10 Pro XL vs OnePlus 13: Main differences

 We currently don't expect the Pixel 10 Pro XL to score a display size increase.
 In fact, we don't expect any major changes in the display section at all.

-This means that we're likely getting the same 6.8-inch Super Actua OLED screen with 1-120Hz refresh rate and excellent sharpness of roughly 480ppi.
+This means that we're likely getting the same 6.8-inch Super Actua OLED screen with a 1-120Hz refresh rate and excellent sharpness of roughly 480ppi.
 Peak brightness could potentially gravitate in the 3,000-nit brightness window.
 We currently don't expect the phone to feature an anti-reflective screen coating like you get on the Galaxy S25 Ultra, which probably means you're getting a bright, but reflective screen.

-The OnePlus 13 also comes with a similarly sized 6.8-inch OLED screen, with 1-120Hz of smooth refresh rate and slightly higher 510ppi sharpness.
+The OnePlus 13 also comes with a similarly sized 6.8-inch OLED screen , with 1-120Hz of smooth refresh rate and slightly higher 510ppi sharpness.
 The peak brightness here, while officially advertised at 4,500 nits, is a little above 2,300 nits.
 There isn't an anti-reflective coating here either, leaving room for improvement with future OnePlus phones.

 We expect the Pixel 10 Pro XL to come with an improved ultrasonic fingerprint scanner.
 The OnePlus 13 also comes with such a fingerprint scanner, and it works beautifully.